-Those charges could include criminally negligent homicide, Mr. Peets said.
+Those charges could possibly include criminally negligent homicide, Mr. Peets said.

-The state police forensic unit recovered the bodies of the Babcocks in late March.
-Both bodies were transported March 25 to Albany Medical Center, where Dr. Sikirica performed autopsies.
+Between March 19 and March 25 the state police Forensic Unit recovered the bodies of the Babcocks.
+Both bodies were transported to Albany Medical Center on March 25, where Dr. Sikirica performed autopsies.

 He admitted to burying the Babcocks bodies during his court appearance.